-Young drivers are statistically more likely to have an accident and make a claim, often sending their car insurance costs sky high as a result
+Young drivers in the UK are statistically more likely to have an accident and make a claim, often sending their car insurance costs sky high

 1. Pick a cheap car to insure